Coinsquare Cryptocurrency Exchange

 But soon Bitcoin Cash also deviated from Satoshi’s vision, when its ABC group of developers proposed an update that was thought to violate the rules laid down by the whitepaper.
 This quickly sparked debates in the community, and the personalities on what has since become the Bitcoin SV side of the fence eventually proposed their own alternative update.
 There was no clear agreement on which proposal should be the one to pass, and neither side agreed to recant their development roadmap.

 This then led to the second major schism.
-The Bitcoin ABC proposal is now known as Bitcoin Cash, while the whitepaper purists are known as Bitcoin Satoshi’s Vision (BSV).
+The Bitcoin ABC proposal is now known as Bitcoin Cash, while the other side is known as Bitcoin Satoshi’s Vision (BSV).

 Cryptocurrencies are high-risk assets and BSV is no exception.
 Some of the particular risks to be aware of with BSV include doubts about whether the goals proposed by the team are technically feasible, or if the team assembled at BSV has the technical acuity to achieve them even if they are.